mperpl/phasebook/README.md

 ## 📅 Project Roadmap

 This project is in active development.
 The following features are planned in order of priority:
-1.  **Content System**: Full CRUD for Posts and Comments.
-2.  **Chat Bot**: An AI bot set up to answer project related questions.
+1.  **Chat Bot**: An AI bot set up to answer project related questions.
-3.  **Social Graph**: Friends system and user relationships.
+2.  **Social Graph**: Friends system and user relationships.
-4.  **Real-time Communication**: Private chat between friends.
+3.  **Real-time Communication**: Private chat between friends.
-5. And all the other ideas that I will come up with.
+4. And all the other ideas that I will come up with.
-6.  **DevOps**: Dockerization and unit/integration testing.
+5.  **DevOps**: Dockerization and unit/integration testing.

 ## 🕷 Known Issues
-1. Deserve to be called a Social Media API.
-2. Currently using auto-incrementing Integers for IDs.
+1. Currently using auto-incrementing Integers for IDs.
 Will transition to **UUID4** for better security.
-3. Lack of oauth account linking.
+2. Lack of oauth account linking.
 The project will eventually support accounts with multiple login options.
-4. DB optimizations.
+3. DB optimizations.
 There are some lazy written SQLAlchemy queries.
 Project too big to care about every little optimization.
-5. Some places could be more DRY.
+4. Some places could be more DRY.
-6. The limiter limits by ip of the household.
+5. The limiter limits by ip of the household.
 Not an issue for developmnet.
+6. Hashing exclusive to user sessions and profile data.
+Will expand the cache use to other areas in the future.
+7. Can't use github with hidden email to register.